sohamphanseiitb/Think-in-Systems/index.md

 Keeping this end in view, I plan to blog about Systems Engineering and Dynamics and share my learnings from what I learnt through courses, projects but more importantly by working at the <a href="https://www.aero.iitb.ac.in/satlab">Student Satellite Program</a>.

-I have tried it to keep it as intuitive as possible, and technical terms to a minimum because there already exist heavyily technical and in-depth reading resources on systems engineering.
+I have tried it to keep it as intuitive as possible, and technical terms to a minimum because there already exist heavily technical and in-depth reading resources on systems engineering.
 However, there is a steep dearth of articles accessible to and understandable by Undergraduates.

 # My recommendation
 <p> I would recommend everyone to read this blog sequentially, don't directly jump over to advanced articles.
 The articles slowly build upon things and go upto a slightly advanced level.
 Feel free to drop me an email in case you want to discuss!
 That is all I want to mention, my best wishes to the readers!
 Happy Systems-Engineering!!</p>